chevin-ken/Text-GCN/README.md

 ## Running the model

 To run the model simply change the model and dataset configurations in `config.py`.
-You can also enter your own cometml information to see the results and experiment running in the browser.
 After model configuration, simply run
 ```
 $ python main.py